byu-is-403/syllabus/basics-of-csharp/assignment/console-assignment.md

 public int points
 ```

-Each class should have a constructor that receives the `name` and `points` values as parameters and assigns them to the properties.
+The SoccerTeam class should have a constructor that receives the `name` and `points` values as parameters and assigns them to the properties.

 ## Project Tips